abdullahpichoo/twitter-clone/README.md

 ##### To do

-- Write public activity specs
+- Write public activity specs X
 - add third col to main page
 - make a bottom bar for phone